PopovEvgeniy/sndextract/readme.txt

 Source code

-The program source code compiled under Open Watcom.
+The source code compiled under Open Watcom.
 But you can do it under any modern C compiler.
-Source code can be compiled for wide range operating systems, but you need to create makefile or build script by yourself.
+Source code can be compiled for wide range of operating systems, but you need to create makefile or build script by yourself.
 I provide only two things: compiled the binary file for Windows and makefile for Linux.

 Install and uninstall under Linux